DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 In the long term, current temporary difficulty maybe not a bad thing, it's beneficial for the future.

-And after learning in two days, I have a more clear goal about this 21-day Solidity Learing Journey:
+And after learning in two days, I have a more clear goal about this 21-day Solidity Learning Journey:

 I can be a translator in open source program first(If there is) after I master English terms in Coding,